-4. How this guidance has been developed
+How this guidance has been developed

-The development of this guidance originated as a request from OEMs, the cargo owners, for a harmonized calculation and reporting methodology for Ro-Ro cargo.
-The Ro-Ro operators have also been pushing for this for a long time to avoid a variety of different methodologies being used.
+The development of this guidance originated as a request from OEMS, the cargo owners, for a harmonized calculation and reporting methodology for Ro-Ro cargo.
 Ro-Ro was one of the few transport modes up until now that did not have carrier/transport operator specific emission intensity values.
-This guidance will allow cargo owners to move beyond general scope 3 reporting, using industry average default values, to carrier specific values for more detailed scope 3 reporting.
+This guidance will allow cargo owners to move beyond general scope 3 reporting using industry average default values to carrier specific values for more detailed scope 3 reporting.

 In order to come to a consensus, a structured dialogue took place to carefully carve out a GHG accounting and reporting framework to gain sufficient acceptance among the sector's various stakeholders.
-This was done through a series of meetings with ECG members during H1 2023.
-In parallel, several bilateral meetings with ECG Ro-Ro members took place and written input was requested through emails and questionnaires in order to make sure nothing was overlooked.
+This was done through a series of meetings with ECG members over the course of Q1 and Q2 2023.
+In parallel, several bilateral meetings with ECG members took place and written input was requested through emails and questionnaires in order to make sure nothing was overlooked.
 Overall, the discussions evolved to focus on the capturing of transport activity and fuel consumption in an accurate, consistent and 'fair' manner.